How to Sell a House from Out of State: Long-Distance Guide

 If you have a real estate agent who knows how to sell a house with an out-of-state owner, you won’t need to worry about whether you should visit the property every step of the way.

-Adams, a top Phoenix real estate agent, says he never discourages a seller who lives out of state from visiting a property to understand better its value and what it needs to sell.
+Adams, a top Phoenix real estate agent, says he never discourages a seller who lives out of state from visiting a property to better understand its value and what it needs to sell.
 But such travel isn’t always feasible or necessary.
 A trusted local real estate agent can field these responsibilities:

 1. Secure the property